-Since there are no pre-built binaries yet, one has to install gambit-C Scheme in order to compile the server.
+Since there are no pre-built binaries yet one has to install gambit-C Scheme in order to run (or compile) the server.
 This tasks is easy - You can find information about my configuration in the README of the repository.

 Then, one has to clone the supported parsers + compile them as a shared library.